 Part II of Linguistics is also available to some undergraduates who have successfully completed Part I of another course.
 It may be taken either as a two-year course or as a one-year course for those who have taken a two-year Part I. Alternatively, it's possible to choose linguistics options within the Modern and Medieval Languages course.

-Linguistics graduates find employment in a wide range of professions.
-The broad interdisciplinary training means that our graduates emerge with transferable skills that are greatly sought after by employers; for example, students learn to analyse quantitative data, construct abstract (grammatical) models, and test alternative hypotheses.
+The broad interdisciplinary training means that our graduates emerge with transferable skills that are greatly sought after by employers; for example, students learn to analyse quantitative data, construct abstract grammatical models, and test alternative hypotheses.
+Therefore, Linguistics graduates find employment in a wide range of professions.

 Linguistics is divided into a one-year Part I and a two-year Part II, and teaching is by a mixture of lectures and supervisions.
 A typical week involves four hours of lectures and two hours of supervisions, with additional practical classes for some areas such as phonetics.